TheOctalOps/GoldRatesAndroidApp/README.md

     <li>Updating the app to SDK 34.</li>
   </ul>

-  <h2>Download the Free Source Code</h2>
+  <h2>Access the Source Code</h2>
-  <p>We believe in the power of sharing knowledge.
-That’s why we are providing the complete source code of this app for free.
-Download the code from this link: <a href="https://file.io/dTexESl15dmG">https://file.io/dTexESl15dmG</a> and start exploring today!</p>
+  <p>To download the full source code and detailed documentation, please visit this link: <a href="https://www.octalops.com/category/android/">Download Source Code</a></p>

   <p>For more Android / Flutter source codes please visit: <a href="https://www.octalops.com/category/android/">https://www.octalops.com/category/android/</a></p>

+  <p>Thank you for your interest in the Period & Ovulation Tracker App.
+Happy coding!</p>
 </body>
 </html>